-Elect Her is a one-day training typically held in early to mid November.
-Campus administrators and students collaborate with Running Start staff to plan the trainings each year.
+Elect Her is a one-day conference typically held in early to mid-November.
+Campus administrators and students collaborate with Running Start staff to plan the conference each year.
 Participants practice hands-on campaign skills, hear from inspiring local speakers, and discuss research on women in government.

 How are Students Admitted to an Elect Her Conference?

 Students are admitted to the Elect Her: Aggie Women Win Conference through two mechanisms.